ShreyNav/bot/README.md

 # Serverless-AWS-Slack-Bot

 ## Overview
-This project came from my wanting to learn the [serverless](https://www.serverless.com)toolkit and AWS Lambda & CloudFormation technologies.
+This project came from my wanting to learn the [serverless](https://www.serverless.com) toolkit and AWS Lambda & CloudFormation technologies.

 Integrating with Slack, this is an easily-extensible python framework for controlling with AWS resources via Slack.